yunhaod/postura/README.md

 **Microcontroller:** Arduino Nano 33 BLE

-The cushion uses six sensor channels as input features to the ML model:
+The cushion uses four sensor channels as input features to the ML model:

 | Sensor | Location / Role |
 |---|---|